Evelyn Brent: Career

+Brent appeared in Von Sternberg's The Last Command (1928), an epic war drama starring Emil Jannings and William Powell.
+Von Sternberg worked with her for the third (and last) time in The Drag Net (1928), which reunited her with her Underworld co-star George Bancroft.

+In-between and after her series of films with Von Sternberg, Paramount cast Brent in a string of pictures that sustained her popularity, including a sequel to 1926's hit Beau Geste called Beau Sabreur, the melodrama His Tiger Wife, and her last silent film The Mating Call for director James Cruze.

+Brent was later cast as the female lead in Paramount's first all-talking picture Interference.
+She was then loaned out to Universal Pictures for the musical-drama Broadway, which ran for two years.
+Her Paramount contract had about a year left to run, and she appeared in Paramount on Parade.

+Brent played major roles in several features, most notably The Silver Horde.

 By the early part of the 1930s, she was working in secondary roles in a variety of films as well as touring with vaudeville shows.
 In 1936, she played William Boyd's love interest/femme fatale in Hopalong Cassidy Returns.
 However, by 1941, she was no longer in demand by major studios, and she found work at smaller, low-budget studios.

-She photographed attractively opposite leading men who were also at advanced ages and later stages in their careers: Neil Hamilton in Producers Releasing Corporation's production Dangerous Lady, Lee Tracy in the same studio's The Payoff, and Jack Holt in the serial Holt of the Secret Service.
-In the early 1940s, she worked in action features for Paramount releases.
+Evelyn Brent photographed attractively opposite leading men who were also at advanced ages and later stages in their careers: Jack Holt in the Columbia serial Holt of the Secret Service, Neil Hamilton in PRC's production Dangerous Lady, and Lee Tracy in the same studio's The Payoff.
+In the early 1940s, she worked in action features for Paramount, produced by Pine-Thomas Productions.
 Veteran director William Beaudine cast her in many productions as well, including Emergency Landing (1941), Bowery Champs (1944), The Golden Eye (1948), and Again Pioneers (1950).
 After performing in more than 120 films, she retired from acting in 1950 and worked for a number of years as an actor's agent.

 She returned to acting in television's Wagon Train for one episode in 1960, "The Lita Foladaire Story", starring Ward Bond and Diane Brewster.
-Brent played a housekeeper and her appearance had changed radically by that juncture.
+Brent played a housekeeper and her appearance had changed radically.